deis/deis/contrib/vagrant/README.md

     * copy the admin.pem and validation.pem files for your own knife client `scp -r root@chefserver.local:/etc/chef-server/admin.pem [DEIS_DIR]/contrib/vagrant/knife-config/`
     `scp -r root@chefserver.local:/etc/chef-server/chef-validator.pem [DEIS_DIR]/contrib/vagrant/knife-config/`
+    * If you are on a OS X your should `vagrant ssh` into the chef server and set the hostname to `chefserver.local`.
+      Do this by running:

+      ```
+      sudo hostname 'chefserver.local'
+      echo "chefserver.local" | sudo tee /etc/hostname
+      sudo chef-server-ctl reconfigure
+      ```

     **Hosted Chef Server**
     * Goto https://getchef.opscode.com/signup and fill in your details.